All Episodes

 And that's what I'm telling you.

-The failure of establishment Republicans, whether they're member of Congress, uh Washington or New York editorial writers, even some talk show hosts who live and work and socialize in that community, the failure to uphold conservative principles during the last decade or more has resulted in the mess that they are now complaining about.
+The failure of establishment Republicans, whether they're a member of Congress, Washington or New York editorial writers, even some talk show hosts who live and work and socialize in that community, the failure to uphold conservative principles during the last decade or more has resulted in the mess that they are now complaining about.

 They're complaining about us failing to join them as they have changed the party, as they have watered it down.

-This confusion, this mess, contrary to the take of the drive-by media, this mess that conservatism slash Republican Partyism finds itself in today is a reaction to the establishment Republicans who have ignored conservative principles and watered down their party for the last decade or more, and their failures.
+This confusion, this mess, contrary to the take of the drive-by media, this mess that conservatism slash Republican Partyism finds itself in today is a reaction to the establishment Republicans who have ignored conservative principles and watered down their party for the last decade or more and their failures.

 This mess has resulted from them, their failures, and their false promises.